kermanx/simple_ts/README.md

 ### Why?

-There are several tries to implement TypeScript type checker in Rust.
+There have been several tries to implement a TypeScript type checker in Rust.
 Why another one?

 The main reason is that they are just too complex.
-For example, [stc](https://github.com/dudykr/stc) takes [2.4k LOC](https://github.com/dudykr/stc/blob/main/crates/stc_ts_file_anaalyzer/src/analyzer/expr/bin.rs) to check `BinaryExpression`.
+For example, [stc](https://github.com/dudykr/stc) takes [2.4k LOC](https://github.com/dudykr/stc/blob/main/crates/stc_ts_file_analyzer/src/analyzer/expr/bin.rs) to check `BinaryExpression`.

-I am working on [tree-shaker](https://github.com/KermanX/tree-shaker), and find its pattern can be used to infer TypeScript types.
+I am working on [tree-shaker](https://github.com/KermanX/tree-shaker), and I find its pattern can be used to infer TypeScript types.
 And after reading [_Rust-Based JavaScript Linters: Fast, But No Typed Linting Right Now_ by Josh Goldberg](https://www.joshuakgoldberg.com/blog/rust-based-javascript-linters-fast-but-no-typed-linting-right-now/#option-reimplementing-typescript-at-native-speed), I came up with the idea of copying some of tree-shaker's code and make a TypeScript type inferrer.
 To avoid the complexity, I will not implement type checking, but only type inference.
 See the goals and non-goals below.

 ### Goals

 - Type inference implemented _within 10k LOC_
 - Support [oxc's Type Aware Linting](https://github.com/oxc-project/oxc/issues/3105)
 - Fast enough
-- (Possibly) Fast DTS emitter without the need of `isolatedDeclarations`
+- (Possibly) Fast DTS emitter without the requirement of `isolatedDeclarations`

 ### Non-goals